nathaneltitane/dextop/README.md

 It is highly recommended to install Dextop on a fresh Termux install to benefit from a clean slate and snappy experience, although you can always attempt setting it up on an already existing setup:

-**Backing up your existing setup by following the [Termux backup recommendations](https://wiki.termux.com/wiki/Backing_up_Termux) is a must as the Dextop project will not be held responsible for any overrides, file corruptions or deletions caused by the installation and configuration process.**
+**Backing up your existing setup by following the [Termux backup recommendations](https://wiki.termux.com/wiki/Backing_up_Termux) is a must as the Dextop project will not be held responsible for any overrides, file corruptions or deletions caused by the installation and configuration process - you have been warned.**

 A few other elements to note before proceeding:

 - Dextop installs certain core utilities to load and use a custom scripting library to make the overall command line interface more pleasant and informative
 - Dextop sets up all required items for it to function, aside from the container you choose, under your home directory
-- Dextop looks and behaves the way it does because it loads a specific set of Termux preferences and properties:
+- Dextop looks and behaves the way it does because it loads/links a specific set of Termux preferences and properties:
   - colors.properties
   - font.ttf
   - termux.properties
-- Dextop is BASH-centric and loads its own set of BASH configurations:
+- Dextop is BASH-centric and loads/links its own set of BASH configurations:
   - .bash_aliases
   - .bashrc
   - .bash_configuration